 Munro Bagging

-I've always had a love for mountains as I grew up in the heart of the Mourne mountains in Northern Ireland, but I'll write more about them in another post.
-For this post however, I'll focus on the fact that I've lived in Scotland for over six years now and decided that 2021 was the year that I finally started Munro Bagging.
+I've always loved mountains as I grew up in the heart of the Mourne mountains in Northern Ireland, but I'll write more about them in another post.
+For this post, however, I'll focus on the fact that I've lived in Scotland for over six years and decided that 2021 was the year I finally started Munro Bagging.

 What is a Munro?